(Added at v2.5)

 - In the Select fields to store COGO values in parcel line layer settings, choose the Category field as the Line Type.

-- Click Advanced Settings > Set and choose the layers you want to snap to by clicking and checking the box next to the Lines and Parcel layers.
+- On the Advanced Settings tab, click Set and choose the layers you want to snap to by clicking and checking the box next to the Lines and Parcel layers.

 - Click OK.